 I grew up believing that the first President of the United States was George Worshington.
 Oh, I knew it wasn’t spelled that way, but that was how I said it.
 Similarly, I knew my home was equipped with a worsher and dryer, which we used to launder all of our clothes and linen, including the..

+The rain in Maine falls mainly on the…um…rocks, I guess.
 The school year is now well underway in central Ohio.
 Students have settled into familiar routines, teachers are dutifully plowing through the curriculum, and the specter of statewide standardized achievement testing is but a faint glow on the distant horizon.
-It’s the season when the world of a teacher begins to contract like a closing camera aperture.
-Our collective focus is narrowed on academic objectives and the welfare of our students, leaving comparatively little time for our own extracurricular pursuits.
-That is why I am especially grateful that I enjoyed a totally fulfilling and restorative summer break.
+It’s the season when the..

+If I look wooden and stupid, there’s a good reason.
+Besides being wooden and stupid.
 It neither bothers me nor excites me to be photographed.
 You won’t see me rushing to insert myself in a hastily posed group picture, nor will you hear me begging to be excused from becoming the subject of an unexpected..